Segue 2

 The name is due to the fact that it was found by the SEGUE program, the Sloan Extension for Galactic Understanding and Exploration.

 Segue 2 is one of the smallest and faintest satellites of the Milky Way—its integrated luminosity is about 800 times that of the Sun (absolute visible magnitude of about −2.5), which is much lower than the luminosity of the majority of globular clusters.
-However, the mass of the galaxy—about 550,000 solar masses—is substantial, corresponding to the mass-to-light ratio of about 650.
+However, the mass of the galaxy—about 550,000 solar masses—is substantial, corresponding to a mass-to-light ratio of about 650.

 The stellar population of Segue 2 consists mainly of old stars formed more than 12 billion years ago.
 The metallicity of these old stars is also very low at [Fe/H] < −2, which means that they contain at least 100 times less heavy elements than the Sun.
 The stars of Segue 2 were probably among the first stars to form in the universe.
 Currently, there is no star formation in Segue 2.

 Segue 2 is located near the edge of Sagittarius Stream and at the same distance.
 It may once have been a satellite of Sagittarius Dwarf Elliptical Galaxy or its star cluster.

-In June 2013 The Astrophysical Journal reported that Segue 2 was bound together with dark matter.

-Around 1,000 stars are supposed to exist within the galaxy.